brucewedding/shadcn-theme-generator2/README.md

   <img src="/public/screenshot.jpeg" alt="Project Screenshot" width="70%">
 </p>

-Shadcn Theme Generator is a tool that helps you generate and customize themes for shadcn/ui components using [Radix UI Custom Colors](https://www.radix-ui.com/colors/custom)
+Shadcn Theme Generator is a tool that helps you generate and customize themes for shadcn/ui components using [Radix UI Custom Colors](https://www.radix-ui.com/colors/custom).
+Generate Random themes or customize your own with custom colors.
+Copy the code in different formats to your project.

 ### Current Features